At Fit 2 Fly Medicals we can screen and assess cabin crews at all stages of their careers.

 Here at Fit 2 Fly we can support cabin crews with specific pre-employment and also annual medical requirements due to the nature of their significant workload, which we take into consideration.

-From 8th April 2014, EASA EU-OPS requirements state that all cabin crew members are required to undergo a medical examination or assessment.
 UK operators need a system for arranging periodic medical assessments of cabin crews, to maintain a medical record for each crew member.
 It must also be ensured that each crew member has passed a medical examination or assessment at the required intervals.

 Dr A. J Wallis Aeromedical Examiner (AME) has experience in providing airlines with tailored services for their employees including flight and cabin crew.

 We can provide periodic medicals for your cabin crew.
 These medicals can be conducted as part of pre-commencement screening and can be repeated on an annual basis to ensure appropriate health standards are maintained for work in a safety critical environment.
 To see the medial requirements for cabin crew please click on the link.

 To obtain a cabin crew medical form to complete before you visit for your medical, please click on the following word document link: Cabin Crew Medical Form.
 We advise that you complete this before you arrive to make the process as easy for you as possible and to avoid any kind of stress which may lead to increased blood pressure.

 The medical can always be a worry for so many new cabin crew, who are concerned about what to expect and what potentially they could fail the medical on.

 Please see below for a short guide to the airline medical procedures for cabin crew.